andrestack/tradie-chat/Context.md

 ## Overview

-The Tradie Chat application is a web-based voice recording and transcription system that allows users to record audio messages, transcribe them, and receive AI-powered analysis of the content.
+The Tradie Chat application is a Progressive Web App voice recording and transcription system that allows users to record audio messages, transcribe them, and receive AI-powered analysis of the content.
 The application is built using Next.js 14, TypeScript, and integrates with OpenAI's Whisper API for transcription and GPT-4 for content analysis.
+The app should also be ready to be deployed to native environments using Expo.

 ## Tech Stack